digital-futures-academy/GildedRose-Refactoring-Kata/js-jasmine/README.md

 # Mousinho gilded rose challenge
 My current attempt to refactor the guilded rose problem.
 Practice at analysing legacy code, creating a domain model, test driven development, and OOP principles.

+## Directory Information
+Within the `src` folder the original Shop class and Item class have been split into two files `item.js` and `shop.js`.
+There is also an `itemDict.js` with key value pairs of the item names and their corresponding itemUpdate class.
+Within the [itemUpdateClasses](https://github.com/AntMousinho/gilded-rose-refactoring-challenge/tree/master/js-jasmine/src/itemUpdateClasses) folder and 5 different classes, all with an `update()` function that contain the functionality to update each different item type.

+Each `itemUpdate` class has been individually tested, found within the `spec` folder, and the `Shop` class has been tested in alignment with the original criteria.
+These shop specs were the first code that was written, it passed all the specs with the original code and was constantly checked when refactoring the Shop class.

 ## Quick setup
 ```
 $ git clone git@github.com:AntMousinho/mousinho-gilded-rose-challenge.git

+# Move to js-jasmine directory
+$ cd js-jasmine

 $ npm install
 ```